harrygr/landmark/README.md

 A geospatial analysis library for Elixir.

+Landmark is a collection of functions for manipulating and performing computations on geospatial entities.

-Landmark is designed to work with structs provided by the [Geo][geo] library
+It's designed to work with structs provided by the [Geo][geo] library which makes working with GeoJSON much simpler.

 ## Installation